-- Interest charge of 12% per annum will be applied on a daily basis on any charges that remain unpaid at the end of the month - Council is currently reviewing the charging regime for the Motueka Aerodrome and will undertake local consultation should this review recommend any changes.
+- Interest charge of 12% per annum will be applied on a daily basis on any charges that remain unpaid at the end of the month of invoicing. - Council is currently reviewing the charging regime for the Motueka Aerodrome and will undertake local consultation should this review recommend any changes.

-Takaka Aerodrome Charges

-from 1 July 2014 including GST

-AIRCRAFT TYPE General Aviation User Charges

-(through honesty box)

-Single Engine/Helicopter/Glider/Microlight \$6.00

-Twin Engine \$8.00

-Note: Charges that have to be invoiced by the Agredrome Management Committee will incur a \$25.00 administration for
+Takaka Aerodrome Proposed Charges from 1 July 2014 including GST Proposed Charges from 1 July 2014 including GST AIRCRAFT TYPE General Aviation User Charges (through honesty box) Aerodrome Operators Charges (invoiced monthly) Single Engine/Helicopter/Glider/Microlight \$6.00 Twin Engine \$8.00 Note: Charges that have to be invoiced by the Aerodrome Management Committee will incur a \$25.00 administration fee.